shaunakmukherjee/Finito/README.md

 ## Notes <a name = "notes"> </a>

-Initial version designed in March 2020.
+Initial version designed in January 2020.

 Beta changes added in April 2021 including splash screen, immersive screens and more event handling.